+'''

-endpoint_search (filter_fulltext=None, filter_scope=None, num_results=25, params) GET /endpoint_search?filter_fulltext=<filter_fulltext>&filter_scope=<filter_scope>
+endpoint_search (filter_fulltext=None, filter_scope=None, num_results=25, params)

+'''

-- filter_fulltext (string) The string to use in a full text search on endpoints.
-Effectively, the "search query" which is being requested. - filter_scope (string) A "scope" within which to search for endpoints.
-This must be one of the limited and known names known to the service, which can be found documented in the External Documentation below. - num_results (int or None) default 25 The number of search results to fetch from the service.
+- filter_fulltext (str, optional) The string to use in a full text search on endpoints.
+Effectively, the "search query" which is being requested.
+May be omitted with specific filter_scope values. - filter_scope (str, optional) A "scope" within which to search for endpoints.
+This must be one of the limited and known names known to the service, which can be found documented in the External Documentation below.
+Defaults to searching all endpoints (in which case filter_fulltext is required) - num_results (int or None) The number of search results to fetch from the service.
 May be set to None to request the maximum allowable number of results.

-params Any additional parameters will be passed through as query params.
+[Default: 25] - params (dict) Any additional parameters will be passed through as query params.